 - Problems come in two basic forms – those dealing with products and processes, and those dealing with human behavior and relationships.
 Job Relations (JR) emphasizes that people must be treated as individuals.

-Download the Whitepaper to learn more about how TWI can can drive productivity and acheive consistent results!
+Download the Whitepaper to learn more about how TWI can drive productivity and achieve consistent results!